-On March 25, 2013, the Company entered into a new employment agreement with Dr. Ahn to serve as the Chief Scientist of the Company.
-This employment agreement replaces and supersedes Dr. Ahn's prior Amended and Restated Employment Agreement, dated as of September 9, 2010, with the Company.
+On March 25, 2013, we entered into a new employment agreement with Dr. Ahn to serve as our Chief Scientist.
+This employment agreement replaces and supersedes Dr. Ahn's prior Amended and Restated Employment Agreement, dated as of September 9, 2010.
 The employment agreement has a one year term with an automatic renewal option for additional one-year periods thereafter until terminated.
-Pursuant to the employment agreement, the Company agreed to pay Dr. Ahn an annual base salary of \$285,000 with the option of a discretionary annual cash bonus as determined by the Compensation Committee based on performance objectives and milestones set by the Board of Directors.
-The employment agreement also provides for a discretionary stock option award to purchase shares of the Company's common stock on each anniversary of the employment agreement as determined by the Board of Directors.
-Any such stock option awards to be in accordance with the terms of the Company's stock option plan.
+Pursuant to the employment agreement, we agreed to pay Dr. Ahn an annual base salary of \$285,000 with the option of a discretionary annual cash bonus as determined by our Compensation Committee based on performance objectives and milestones set by the Board of Directors.
+The employment agreement also provides for a discretionary stock option award to purchase shares of our common stock on each anniversary of the employment agreement as determined by the Board of Directors.
+Any such stock option awards are to be granted in accordance with the terms of the 2013 Plan.

-On June 22, 2009, we entered into a License Agreement with Korea Research Institute of Chemical Technology (KRICT) to acquire the rights to all intellectual properties related to Quinoxaline-Piperazine derivatives that were synthesized under a Joint Research Agreement.
+On June 22, 2009, we entered into a License Agreement with Korea Research Institute of Chemical Technology ("KRICT") to acquire the rights to all intellectual properties related to Quinoxaline-Piperazine derivatives that were synthesized under a Joint Research Agreement.
 The initial license fee was \$100,000, all of which was paid as of December 31, 2009.
 The agreement with KRICT calls for a one-time milestone payment of \$1,000,000 within 30 days after the first achievement of marketing approval of the first commercial product arising out of or in connection with the use of KRICT's intellectual properties.
-As of June 30, 2013, this milestone has not occurred.
+As of September 30, 2013, this milestone has not occurred.

 On June 29, 2009, we signed a five year lease for 5,466 square feet of office space in Rockville, Maryland commencing on June 29, 2009.
-Under the leasing agreement, we pay our allocable portion of real estate taxes and common area operating charges in addition to our base rent.
-We paid \$40,199 and \$39,219, for rent under this lease in the three months ended June 30, 2013 and 2012, respectively, and \$80,398 and \$78,437 for rent for the six months ended June 30, 2013 and 2012, respectively.
-On June 7, 2013, we entered into the First Amendment to the lease agreement.
+Under the lease agreement, we pay our allocable portion of real estate taxes and common area operating charges in addition to annual base rent.
+We paid \$18,789 and \$40,199, for rent under this lease, including the amended terms described below, during the three months ended September 30, 2013 and 2012, respectively, and \$99,187 and \$118,636 for rent for the nine months ended September 30, 2013 and 2012, respectively.
+On June 7, 2013, we entered into the first amendment to the lease agreement.
 According to the terms of the amendment, we extended our lease term until June 30, 2019.
 The amendment term begins on July 1, 2013 with an annual base rent of \$100,210 and requires annual base rent increases over the next six years.

 In connection with the lease agreement, we issued a letter of credit of \$100,000 in favor of the lessor.
-On August 2, 2010 and July 1, 2011, the letter of credit was reduced to \$50,000, and \$37,500 respectively, per the lease agreement.
+On August 2, 2010 and July 1, 2011, the letter of credit was reduced to \$50,000, and \$37,500 respectively.
 We have restricted cash equivalents of the same amount for the letter of credit.